 VIAB vs. ETF Alternatives

-Viacom Inc is an entertainment content company that connects with audiences in over 160 countries and territories and creates television programs, motion pictures, short-form video, applications, games, consumer products, social media.
+Viacom Inc is an entertainment content company.
+It connects with audiences in 165 countries and territories and creates television programs, motion pictures, applications, games, consumer products, social media & other entertainment content.